mu-ns/ffxiv-subs-bot/README.md

 npm install
 ```

-To setup the bot parameters, you need to create a `.env` file containing the following information at the root of the project:
+To set up the bot parameters, you need to create a `.env` file containing the following information at the root of the project:

 ```
 APP_ID=<YOUR APP ID>